 If you can still boot the computer but the drive is making a lot of noise, you could still get an image of the drive or clone it to a new hard drive but that is risky.
 Do not try to start the computer and copy the files to an external drive because that may be too much stress on the failing hardware.
 The best bet is to remove the hard drive and put it into a different system to retrieve the important data from the drive with a Data Recovery Solution.

 If you can retrieve the data, great – problem solved right?
 Now all you have to do is buy a new hard drive and reinstall your operating system and all of the applications.
 That is not a fun task.
-If you were able to retrieve the data, you may still be able to take an image or clone of the drive and transfer the image to a new drive using Acronis True Image Home or Norton Ghost.
+If you were able to retrieve the data, you may still be able to take an image or clone of the drive and transfer the image to a new drive using Acronis True Image Home.
 It is worth a try unless you like reloading Windows.

 If the physical hard drive crash is so bad that the computer will not boot or another system cannot see the hard drive, then you may need to send the drive out to a data recovery solution like Disk Doctors or Stellar Data Recovery.
 They both have an excellent reputation for retrieving data from a crashed hard drive.
 It is not cheap but how much is your data worth?